WTAT-TV: News operation

 On September 29, 2008, WCSC set a broadcasting benchmark in the area when it became the first television outlet to offer newscasts in high definition.
 The upgrade included new custom Raycom Media corporate graphics, a re-designed HD logo, and updated music package.
 The WTAT broadcasts at that time, however, were still only aired in pillarboxed 4:3 standard definition as this station lacked a high definition-capable master control at its separate facility in order to receive the newscast in HD.

 On August 31, 2009, the weeknight prime time show at 10 was expanded to an hour while the weekend edition remained 35 minutes in length.
 It would not be until January 24, 2011, when the station completed a master control upgrade allowing the reception and transmission of local programming, including local news, in high definition.
 During weather forecasts, WTAT features WCSC's own Collins ADC Doppler weather radar (known as "Live Super Doppler MAX") in addition to NOAA's National Weather Service radar images from several regional sites.

 Since January 1, 2016, WTAT's newscasts have been produced by WCIV.
 This change also came with a new anchor for the 10 p.m. news hour and an expanded morning news (7–9 a.m.).

 On January 9, 2017, WTAT's newscasts expanded to include a traditional newscast at 6:30 p.m. and a news magazine-type program at 11 p.m.
-(FOX 24 News NOW) which is broadcast from their studios on Arco Lane in North Charleston.
+(Fox 24 News Now) which is broadcast from their studios on Arco Lane in North Charleston.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: